idanefroni/Conservatory/README.txt

 Update 2/22/2021:

 The ortholog selection and alignment algorithm has been modified from the one used in the paper.
 To use the modified algorithm, use '--version 2' in processConservation.

+Update 3/10/2021:

+* Additional updates to the alignment parameters and small bug fixes.
+The default version is now 2.
+Version 1 is kept for archive purposes.
+Use '--version 1' in processConservation to use the old version.
+* Add REF mode to builcConCNS function to extract the family concensus CNS sequence within the context of the reference regulatory sequence.